victger/Gamewave/README.md

-# Project README: YouTube & Twitch Scraping Application with Elasticsearch and Flask
+# YouTube & Twitch Scraping Application with Elasticsearch and Flask

 ## Overview